nberkow/pdb-phrases/README.md

 Bracelet: STIMPD

-Where it comes from: A bacteria that lives in very hot water Where it really comes from: The Moment I knew
+Where it comes from: A bacteria that lives in very hot water <br>
+Where it really comes from: The Moment I knew

 The Lyric: “Standing there in my party dress”

 What it says about you: You don’t love being the center of attention, but your Eras outfit is amazing!

-Other options:
+Other options: <br>
-IIWASG — Girl At Home
+IIWASG — Girl At Home <br>
-LTIAYT — Last time I’m asking you this
+LTIAYT — Last time I’m asking you this <br>

 ## 1989
 <p align="center">